Students can start the certificate with any of MEDG 580, 590, or 595. Please note MEDG 580 is a pre-requisite for MEDG 585.

-- Demonstrated proficiency in English, if Master’s degree was not completed in English
+- Demonstrated proficiency in English, if university education was not completed in English

 Applicants from a university outside Canada in which English is not the primary language of instruction must present evidence of competency to pursue studies in the English language prior to being extended an unconditional offer of admission.
 English language proficiency tests taken more than two years prior to application will not be considered.
 Unless otherwise stated, the score is the minimum on each part of the examination.
 Minimum scores must be achieved in a single sitting of the test (i.e., scores across multiple instances of a test may not be used to satisfy minimum component requirements).